sristiprasad/Blog/README.md

 # Blog
 Building in public.
-Learning from mistakes,.
-Simplifying the overwhelming AI cuture.
+Learning from mistakes, simplifying the overwhelming AI culture.